 What are opioids?
 Synthetic opioids and poppy-derived opioid drugs like opium and heroin block pain.
 But addiction and side effects of opioids can be deadly.

 We’ve all seen the headlines about the dangers — often deadly — of opioid overdose and addiction.
-But what is an opioid, exactly, and why is this type of drug so problematic?
+But what are opioids, exactly, and why is this type of drug so problematic?

 Is heroin an opioid?

-There are actually two kinds of opioids.
+There are actually two types of opioids.
 As the National Cancer Institute explains, opiates such as opium, heroin, morphine, and codeine are opioids derived from substances called alkaloids found in the opium poppy plant.
-Opioids medications, including drugs like oxycodone and fentanyl, are manufactured from chemical alkaloids.
+Opioid drugs, including medications like oxycodone and fentanyl, are manufactured from chemical alkaloids.

 All opioids work similarly in your body.
 They attach to opioid receptor proteins found on nerve cells in the brain, spinal cord, gastrointestinal tract, and other organs, inhibiting the transmission of pain signals, according to the National Institute on Drug Abuse.
 Opioids can also produce feelings of a “high” and, whether they are manufactured from synthetic chemicals or poppy-derived chemicals, tend to be highly addictive.

 Information from the U.S. Department of Drug Enforcement Museum reveals opioids have been around for thousands of years.
 For example, by 3,400 B.C., the Sumerians were making and using the opiate known as opium, most likely for the drug’s ability to produce a feeling of euphoria.
 Ancient Greek and Roman physicians left records showing they prescribed opium as a powerful pain reliever, gastrointestinal distress treatment, and sleep inducer.